Storia-AI/sage/README.md

 Sometimes you just want to learn how a codebase works and how to integrate it, without spending hours sifting through the code itself.

-`repo2vec` is like Github Copilot but with the most up-to-date information about your repo.
+`repo2vec` is like GitHub Copilot but with the most up-to-date information about your repo.

 Features:
 - **Dead-simple set-up.** Run *two scripts* and you have a functional chat interface for your code.
 That's really it.